richmccartney/mono-design-system/docs/style.md

 - [Testing library](https://testing-library.com) + variants for component
   testing
 - Percy for automated visual regression testing
-- Cypress.io + demos for an end to end testing pages/web apps built with Cardano
+- Cypress.io + demos for an end to end testing pages/web apps built with Mono
 - AXE to automatically find and fix a subset of accessibility issues.
-True human interaction will still be required to support testing Cardano.
+True human interaction will still be required to support testing Mono.
-- Lighthouse to run performance, accessibility, progressive web apps and SEO tests on pages built with Cardano components
+- Lighthouse to run performance, accessibility, progressive web apps and SEO tests on pages built with Mono components
 - Prettier (code formatting)
 - ESLint (used for linting that can’t be provided by any of the other tools)